-Cairns Attractions: includes Cairns Night Markets (retail, food, goods) and Farm gate Market (fresh produce).
+Cairns Attractions: includes Cairns Night Markets (retail, food, goods) and other markets around the region.

-Rusty’s Markets: for an abundance of food and specialty products head to this popular market.
+Rusty’s Markets: for an abundance of food and speciality products head to this popular market.

 Locations and hours on the Australia Post website will show you where all post offices in Cairns are located.

 Cairns has a vibrant music, arts and cultural scene.
 To find out what’s on around Cairns, visit Entertainment Cairns.

 - For Entertainment venues across the city see Lonely Planet’s Entertainment in Cairns

 - For a calendar of events around the region What's On

 - If outdoor adventures is your form of entertainment Things to do in Cairns

 - To watch the latest movie Event Cinemas